skroutz/skroutz-analytics-woocommerce/README.txt

 This plugin will add the settings to the WooCommerce Integration tab.
 `WooCommerce > Settings > Integration > Skroutz Analytics`

+= Where can I find the `Shop Account ID`? =
+Visit skroutz for [merchants page](https://merchants.skroutz.gr/merchants/account/settings/analytics), and navigate to the Skroutz Analytics section.
+Otherwise you may contact your account manager.

 = I don't see the code on my site.
 Where is it? =
 Make sure you have set your Skroutz Analytics `Shop Account ID` in the plugin settings, otherwise tracking won't work.

+= How can I test if Skroutz Analytics is working? = Skroutz provides you a temporary `verification page` during the testing phase of the skroutz analytics integration.
+You can visit skroutz for [merchants page](https://merchants.skroutz.gr/merchants/account/settings/analytics) or contact your account manager.

 = Which pages do you track? =
 This plugin does not track any admin pages, only frontend pages.